Creme de Violette

 At the belay, 40 metres above Ben, after a long and testing pitch, I reflected on Nick’s comments.
 I certainly hadn’t cruised the route (at one point, Ben shouted up, ‘are you ok?!’
 I was excavating a gear placement and hadn’t moved in a while).
 But I was pleasantly surprised not to find Nick’s ‘one tooth pick placements.’

 I’ve climbed a bit with Nick, and thoroughly enjoy his company.
 I also respect him and his routes, and I know he holds some very strong ethics close to heart.
 His dedication to style - as in, alpine, onsight, integrity - are ones we should all follow.
-But where had he got those ideas about the climbing and gear on Creme…, I wondered?
+But thankfully I hadn’t experienced the same things as he did whilst climbing Creme…

 I remember talking to Uisdean about The Secret.
 He was fresh back from Indian Creek, and described the route as ‘straightforward.’
 Although he’d climbed the main pitch on second, he’d still found plenty of good jams all the way.
 I’d found it steady, but with spindrift constantly washing down the crag, heavy gusts and some verglassed rock, it was quite a battle at times.
 I was initially quick to counter Uisdean’s comments, but then again: Scottish winter climbs vary from day to day.
 Our experiences on the route vary minute to minute.